ehamiter/ipython-book/src/how.md

 ```
 ipython --version
 ```
-The resulting output is shown in a darker background:
+The resulting output is shown in a color-inverted block:
 <pre class="output">
 7.18.1
 </pre>